 Your insurance company typically wants a claim within the first 24 hours, but their insurance clause might require it in a minimum of 72 hours.
 Insurance companies differ, so you should review your policy and know any pertinent time limits.

 Regardless of what the policy says, the sooner you report the accident, the better for receiving compensation.
-When you wait too long to file a claim with your or the other party’s insurer, they may question the severity of your injuries and the compensation you need.
+When you wait too long to file a car accident claim with your or the other party’s insurer, they may question the severity of your injuries and the compensation you need.

 Therefore, it is important that you first seek medical treatment after the accident.
 Proving that you did is crucial for your insurance claim.
 While certain effects are not noticed immediately, serious injuries can be diagnosed.
 Injuries like whiplash, for example, may take a few days to manifest fully.